OhLasFar/CS2-Secondary-Binding-Autoexec.cfg/README.md

 🎁 Feeling generous?
 You can [trade with me on Steam](https://steamcommunity.com/tradeoffer/new/?partner=325412381&token=RI4Jz8Ya) or if you'd like to [buy me a coffee](https://botrix.live/y/@lasfar/tip), I'll give you a special shoutout on my next stream.
 Every bit helps, and I'm grateful for your support!

 Stay awesome and stay safe! ❤️

+# Frequently Asked Questions (FAQ)

+## Q: I'm not sure I understand the purpose of this.
+You want to be able to pull your knife with 1, but also pull a molotov if you hold some key and then press 1?

+### A:
+That's correct!
+It's for better and easy access to your utilities or any other actions and/or custom bindings so you can access them more efficiently.
+While the default is set to 1,2,3, or 4, you're free to bind them to any other key like "g" or another letter.

+## Q: Why not just bind utilities to different keys?

+### A:
+This really boils down to personal preference.
+For some, including me, accidentally pressing utilities bound to adjacent keys can be frustrating.
+The primary goal is to avoid cycling through an entire stack of grenades to get to the one you need.
+With this setup, you can use the 1,2,3, & 4 keys or any key of your preference.
+Plus, while the setup comes with only four secondary keybinds by default, you can add as many as you want.
+This is also beneficial for players using one-handed keyboards.

+## Q: Can I use custom bindings with this configuration?
+For example, can I bind a custom jumpthrow to the secondary bindings?

+### A:
+Absolutely!
+The setup is designed to be versatile.
+Besides the preset functions, you can incorporate custom bindings, such as a specific jumpthrow or any other custom command, to the secondary bindings.
+This offers flexibility for unique gameplay styles and preferences.